andycroll/andycroll.com/_posts/2022/2022-01-17-enqueue-jobs-quickly-with-sidekiq-bulk.md

 ## Why?

-Primarily this minimizes round trips to Redis.
+This minimises round trips to Redis.
 Instead of making an individual call for each enqueing action across the network, you make _one_.
-This is a big deal even when using code as well optimised for speed as Redis.
+This is a big deal even when using tools as well optimised for speed as Redis.

 This can also have the benefit (on top of passing scaler `id`s to jobs) of minimising the amount of memory used.
 By `pluck`ing `id`s rather than looping over arrays of Active Record models you are simply dealing with less complex objects which take up less memory.